De Finetti Theorems for Quantum Conditional Probability Distributions with Symmetry: Introduction

-For the de Finetti theorems for boxes in \cite{ArnonFriedman2015, Christandl2009}, the de Finetti boxes cannot be restricted to the quantum set even if the original permutation invariant boxes are quantum.
-However, many security proofs for DIQKD protocols exploit the properties of the quantum set \cite{Acin2007, Pironio2009, Vazirani2014, Haenggi2013}.
-In this paper we show two de Finetti theorems for Clauser-Horne-Shimony-Holt (CHSH) symmetric quantum boxes (see definition~\ref{def:chsh_symmetry}), such that the de Finetti box is quantum as well.
-We further show how the first de Finetti theorem could be used in the security proofs of DIQKD protocols.
+Our main result in this work consists of two de Finetti theorems for Clauser-Horne-Shimony-Holt (CHSH) symmetric quantum boxes (see definition~\ref{def:chsh_symmetry}), such that the de Finetti box is quantum as well.
+We further show how the first de Finetti theorem could be used in the security proofs of DIQKD protocols, \editB{}{yielding a partial reduction to the iid case.}

 The rest of this paper is structured as follows: In section~\ref{subsec:first_de_finetti_theorem} we show the first de Finetti theorem (theorem \ref{thm:de_finetti_chsh_symmetric}).
-It is similar to eq. \eqref{eq:de_finetti_theorem_general} and shows that the entries of a CHSH symmetric quantum box are upper bounded, up to a factor polynomial in $n$, by the entries of a fixed quantum de Finetti box.
+It is similar to eq.~\eqref{eq:de_finetti_theorem_general} and shows that the entries of a CHSH symmetric quantum box are upper bounded, up to a factor polynomial in $n$, by the entries of a fixed quantum de Finetti box.
 In section~\ref{subsec:second_de_finetti_theorem} we then show the second de Finetti theorem (theorem \ref{thm:de_finetti_theorem_2}), which is closer to the original de Finetti theorems for random variables and quantum states.
-It states that the marginal of the the first $k$ rounds of a $n$-round CHSH symmetric quantum box is close to (and not just upper bounded by) a quantum de Finetti box.
+It states that the marginal of the first $k$ rounds of a $n$-round CHSH symmetric quantum box is close to (and not just upper bounded by) a quantum de Finetti box.
 Our results in this section rely on the existence of appropriate threshold theorems (see e.g.~theorem~\ref{thm:threshold_unger} below).
 A natural question is whether it is possible to derive them without using the threshold theorems; however, we show in appendix~\ref{sec:a_de_Finetti_theorem_for_general_symmetries} that proving a de Finetti theorem of the first form is essentially equivalent to proving a threshold theorem, hence it would be a result of comparable difficulty.